Affiliate links on Android Authority may earn us a commission. Learn more.

 - Pre-orders are open now and come with a free pair of Pixel Buds A earbuds.

-🐢 If you do pick up a Pixel 6a, you gotta check out these killer Ninja Turtle-themed skins from Dbrand (Android Authority).
+🐢 If you do pick up a Pixel 6a, you gotta check out these killer Ninja Turtle Beach-themed skins from Dbrand (Android Authority).

 📅 As for foldables, the Motorola Razr 2022 will launch in August, just ahead of the Galaxy Z Flip 4 on August 10 (Android Authority).